Introduction

 Transmission of FMD

 Transmission of FMD occurs from one animal to another by aerosols and ingestion.
-In transmission direct contact is very important in FMD spread.
+In transmission, direct contact is very important in FMD spread.

 Spread of FMD from pigs to cattle by the movement of people, slaughterhouse waste, or animals.
 Cattle are more susceptible to airborne transmission.
 FMDV can spread about 250km by using water as a medium and 100km by land.

-FMDV is shed in saliva, semen, and milk after viremia before showing clinical signs of pressure of mouth, teeth, and foot lesions.
+FMDV is shed in saliva, semen, and milk after viremia before showing clinical signs of pressure of the mouth, teeth, and foot lesions.

 Risk factors for FMD